nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 4. **Status Code 201**: Indicates that a resource was successfully created.

-5. **Network Tab**: A developer tool that allows you to inspect HTTP requests and responses in detail.

-6. **Custom Events**: Allow different parts of your application to communicate without being directly connected.

 ## 🎓 Practice Exercise: Complete or Incomplete?

-Dr. Jones has asked for a new feature: she'd like to know if a survey submission is complete (has both jeans ownership and location data).
+Dr. Jones has asked for a new feature: she'd like to make sure a survey submission is complete (has both jeans ownership and location data) before submission.
+Too many incomplete survey responses have come through.

 Your task:
 1. Update the `saveSurveySubmission` function to check if both required fields have valid values: